Motorcycle Accident FAQs

 What should you do if you are involved in an accident while riding a motorcycle?

 First and foremost, do not admit any fault or sign anything.
 These statements can potentially be used against you.
-You will want to take notes and collect information.
+However, take notes and collect information throughout the process.

-• Remain clear and concise when speaking about the accident.
-Stick to the facts until you have spoken with a personal injury attorney.
+• Remain clear, concise, and factual when speaking about the accident.
+Stick to the facts and do not make a formal statement until you have spoken to a personal injury attorney.

 • Move your motorcycle, if possible, to ensure it is not blocking traffic or posing a hazard to others.

-• Collect the name, contact information and insurance information from other drivers and passengers involved.
-Do not forget to do this for any witnesses, too.
+• Exchange information.
+Collect the name, contact information, and insurance information from other drivers and passengers involved.
+Do not forget to do this for witnesses.

 • Do not leave the scene of the accident until you have exchanged information with the other drivers involved.